Zoning and Installation for Safe Tunnel Lighting

 Aims of tunnel lighting

-There are two aims of tunnel lighting.
-One is to keep the safety of traffic entering, transiting, and exiting the tunnel.
-The other is to ensure the smooth traffic flow in the enclosed section of tunnel.
-To achieve the aims, tunnel lighting should be adequate, comfortable, and high quality.
 Adequate lighting increases the visibility of drivers, offering excellent visual guidance.
 It also allows drivers to identify road signs and possible obstacles quickly, reducing the accident.
 Comfortable tunnel lighting is supposed to be flicker-free and low glare.
-This requires appropriate lighting levels that are adapted to different zones of tunnel and proper installations.
-Good color rendering is the key point of high quality tunnel lighting.
+This requires appropriate lighting levels that are adapted to different zones of the tunnel and proper installations.
+Good color rendering is the key point of high-quality tunnel lighting.
 Lighting with higher CRI enhances the actual appearance and details of the interior tunnel environment.
-Qualified tunnel lighting makes traffic safe and provides a comfortable visual experience like driving on the open road.
+Qualified tunnel lighting makes traffic safe and provides a comfortable visual experience like driving on an open road.

 Why zoning the tunnel lighting